paulrobertlloyd/barebones/README.md

   by Dave Shea (<http://mezzoblue.com>)
   Licence: <http://creativecommons.org/licenses/by-sa/2.0/ca>

-* Some of the include patterns inspired and adapted from those of Pears (<http://pea.rs>)
+* Some of the included patterns inspired and adapted from those of Pears (<http://pea.rs>)
   by Dan Cederholm (<http://simplebits.org>)
   Licence: <http://creativecommons.org/licenses/by-nc-sa/3.0>